Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 - Set up wireless networking capability onto the boot disc.
 - Obtain Raspberry Pi's IP Address
 - Create hostname for IP in the /etc/hosts file
+- Ensure Raspberry Pi "Server" has OpenSSH Daemon running as Service

 ### Setting Up Networking
 Assuming you are running a minimal distribution such as Raspberry Pi Lite OS, you will need a way to get access to the internet.